 Gilda’s Club Metro Detroit’s Kids Connect – Royal Oak, Michigan

 Gilda’s Club Metro Detroit’s Kid’s Connect is a camp for children who have been affected by cancer, whether they have been diagnosed themselves, have a loved one who has been afflicted or have lost someone to cancer.
 It’s a place for kids to meet other kids with cancer in their family who they can relate to and have a good time!

 Camp Midicha – Fenton, Michigan

 Camp Midicha offers a healthy and instructive extension to diabetes treatment and a safe and entertaining outdoor experience for children with diabetes.
-Camp Midicha, which serves 550+ children each year, is one of the largest and only all-volunteer residential special needs summer camp programs for children with diabetes.
+Camp Midicha, which serves 550+ children annually, is one of the largest and only all-volunteer residential special needs summer camp programs for children with diabetes.